 Cost of living in Sweden

 Your cost of living in Sweden will of course depend on your individual lifestyle.
-Eating out and travelling around can be expensive and this is something you may want to take this into account when planning your budget.
+Eating out and travelling around can be expensive and this is something you may want to take into account when planning your budget.
 However, many places also offer student discounts.

-Swedish students who have been approved for full student loans and grants from the Swedish government receive approximately SEK 9 000–12 000 per month.
-Many international students manage with a budget somewhere in between the required SEK 9 450 and the maximum Swedish student loan amount.
+The currency in Sweden is the krona (SEK).
+Swedish students who have been approved for full student loans and grants from the Swedish government receive approximately SEK 9,500 to 13,500 per month.
+Many international students manage with a budget somewhere in between the required SEK 10,584 and the maximum Swedish student loan amount.

-• Miscellaneous expenses including clothing, mobile phone, leisure activities, etc: SEK 1 500
+• miscellaneous expenses including clothing, mobile phone, leisure activities, etc. – SEK 1,500.

 Student discounts